The UKGC: What Is It & What Does It Do?

 |---|---|

-If something goes wrong, every licensed operator must have an internal complaints procedure.
-If you’re not satisfied with the outcome, you can escalate to an approved ADR provider — an independent arbitration service that resolves disputes between players and operators at no cost to the player.
+Also, if something goes wrong, every licensed operator must have an internal complaints procedure.
+If you’re not satisfied with the outcome, you can escalate to an approved ADR provider, an independent arbitration service that resolves disputes between players and operators at no cost to the player.

-Gambling can be attractive to criminals looking to “clean” illicit funds, and the UKGC takes this seriously.
-Licensed operators must:
+Gambling can be attractive to criminals looking to ‘clean’ illicit funds, also known as ‘money laundering’, and the UKGC takes this seriously.
+Therefore, licensed operators must:

-- Carry out customer due diligence (identity and source-of-funds checks).
+- Carry out customer due diligence during KYC checks (identity and source-of-funds checks).

 - Monitor transactions for unusual patterns.